-Further examples of where our social media content has led to wider coverage included: a story about 3D tablets featured on ITV Online; a post on the hospital Baby Cuddling Project directly led to coverage across local news channels, BBC's Victoria Derbyshire Show and BBC Radio 5 Live; and footage of an Oncology patient ringing the end of treatment bell was picked up on BBC North West.
+Further examples of where our social media content has led to wider coverage included: a story about 3D tablets featured on ITV Online; a post on the hospital Baby Cuddling Project directly led to coverage across local news channels, BBC's Victoria Derbyshire Show and BBC Radio 5 Live; and footage of an Oncology patient ringing the end of treatment bell was picked up on BBCNW.

 Our national profile was heightened still further this year when we appeared in the second series of the BBC's flagship documentary series 'Hospital'.
 Staff and patients had a starring role in three episodes of the series, which focused on our neurosurgical, oncology and cardiac services.
 The first episode included the story of a young patient having lifesaving neurosurgery, while another episode focused solely on Alder Hey's cardiac and ICU teams as they provided specialist care to three patients.
-Finally, Alder Hey neuro and physio teams were featured providing vital Selective Dorsal Rhizotomy surgery to patients.
+Finally, surgery to patients.
 Some of the Alder Hey stars of the series included neurosurgeons Conor Mallucci and Benedetta Pettorini, cardiac surgeons Ram Dhannupuneni, Rafael Guerrero and Attilio Lotto and oncologist Lisa Howell, as well as Alder Hey's Cardiac Team, ICU and Theatres.
 The programme generated coverage of Alder Hey across regional and national media, including appearances and mentions on BBC Breakfast.
 Average audience for each episode was around 1.7million viewers and the programme trended #1 on Twitter in the UK.